hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Make sure that not just a text cell, but also a =expression cell blocks overflowing text from adjacent cell that is towards it's left.

+Have a larger data viewport compared to display viewport, so that any overflowing text from adjacent cells which are no longer in the display viewport is still displayed.
+However to keep the processing load of drawing of cell matrix efficient, the data viewport is bigger to display viewport by 20 cells to the left side (because cells on left is what can overflow into current or more cells).
+User can modify this if required by updating the source.
+Power To SOURCE ;)